jawniss/jawniss.github.io/aboutme.md

   <!-- h2 I think is header 2 -->
     <h2> About me! </h2>
     <!-- Most likely p for paragraph -->
-    <p> > I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
+    <p> I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
 My family and I are Cantonese.
 I attended the University of Alberta and graduated with a Computer Engineering degree in 2021. </p>
   </div>
 </div>

-> I've worked on many different types of coding projects, from app and game development to database projects.
+> Throughout my undergraduate I've worked on many different types of coding projects, from app and game development to database projects.
 Working on a programming project is something I find extremely rewarding and enthralling, and I often find myself working nonstop on a project once I've begun.
 >
 > Currently I am working as a teaching assistant for Dr. Sturtevant for his CMPUT 250 Game Development course.
 This is my second consecutive term serving as a teaching assistant for this course.

 ---

-### _My hobbies_
+## My hobbies

 > Back during high school, I was fortunate enough to make it onto the M.E.
 LaZerte badminton team, but I was terrible at the sport.
 I loved playing, but just couldn't keep up with the others.
 During my first year in university, I joined the University of Alberta badminton club and midway through the year things started clicking!
 I quickly got better, and became the Gym & Safety Officer for the club for my second, third and final year of my degree.
 I've been playing for 7 years now, and my love for the sport has only grown.
 >